Javiercbr/Covid19_DL/README.md

+Covid19 slices exhibit a normal distribution whereas normal slices are uniformly distributed.
 The table summarizes the distridution of samples in each dataset.

-Set| Number of samples | % of Covid19 positives
+Set| Number of samples | Covid19 [%]
 --- | --- | ---
 Training | 5318| 50
 Validation | 1486| 48